chrismarget/raspbian-appliance/README.md

 ## What does go-init do?
 `go-init` does exactly 3 things:
 1) Mounts the `/` and `/boot` filesystems in their usual locations.
 2) Runs all the shell scripts found in `/boot/go-init.d/*.sh`.
-That's the VFAT filesystem that Mac OSX can see and change.
-Those files live in `copy_to_sd_card/go-init.d/` within this project.
-They're run in lexical sort order and must be named with the `.sh` suffix.
+On the SD card, these files live on the VFAT filesystem which Mac OSX can see and change.
+Within this project, these files live in `copy_to_sd_card/go-init.d/`. `go-init` runs them in lexical sort order and they must be named with the `.sh` suffix.
 3) Cleanly unmounts the filesystems and reboots the Pi.

 The `01_restore_kcl_file.sh` script replaces `cmdline.txt` with `cmdline.txt.orig` (the original Raspbian file is saved there by `build.sh`), restoring normal system behavior.
 Without that step, go-init would run in an eternal reboot loop.